-Access to the ARS-Cloud system is limited to authorized users.
-VA staff who have completed the required training and agreed to Rule of Behavior will gain access on a need-to-know basis.
-All user accounts allow read only access to data.
+Access to the AET system is limited to authorized users.
+VA staff who have completed the required training and agreed to Rules of Behavior will gain access on a need-to-know basis.
+User accounts allow read only access to claim supplemental data and controlled read/write access to claims processing.
 All users must be VA cleared.